invertedv/testGo/README.md

 ### Why goMortgage?

 I wrote goMortgage for my own use.
-I open sourced it because I thought others might find it useful, too.
+I made it open source because I thought others might find it useful, too.
 Who?
-- People who are interested in the output of the model more than building the infrastructure -- like people on a trading desk or academics.
-Especially if what they want to look at are Fannie and Freddie, since I have packages ([fannie](https://pkg.go.dev/github.com/invertedv/fannie), [freddie](https://pkg.go.dev/github.com/invertedv/freddie)) to build this data.
+- People who are more interested in the output of the model than building the infrastructure -- say people on a trading desk or academics.
+Especially those who want to focus on Fannie and Freddie, since I have packages ([Fannie](https://pkg.go.dev/github.com/invertedv/fannie), [Freddie](https://pkg.go.dev/github.com/invertedv/freddie)) to build this data.
-- More technical people who could make the modifications for a new data source but don't have the bandwidth to start from scratch.
+- Those who don't have the bandwidth to start from scratch but enough to make the modifications for new data sources.

 ### Requirements

 You need to be able to put up an instance of [ClickHouse](https://clickhouse.com/clickhouse).

 Currently, goMortgage doesn't support building DNNs on a GPU, but the run speed has been fine.
-So, you'll want 64GB of RAM.
+You'll want 64GB of RAM, though you could get by with less probably.

 The raw files for Freddie and Fannie are quite large, so you'll want a few TBs of disk.

+And, of course, you need to be able to compile Go.

 ### Documentation